michael-gann/nodejs-sfs/readme.md

   region: <REGION>
   ```

-5. Before we get further, we should probably make sure our local database has some valid data in it before we try to query for any data.
+5. Before moving on, make sure the local development database has some valid data in it.
 In your terminal, navigate to the root of the API.
-Run these commands to run our sequelize migrations and seed files.
+Run these commands to run the sequelize migrations and seed files.

   ```sh
   npx dotenv sequelize db:migrate npx dotenv sequelize db:seed:all
   ```

-6. Now that that's done, we're almost ready!
-Before we deploy to AWS, let's test our serverless functionality locally.
+6. Before deploying to AWS, test out the serverless functionality locally.

   ```sh
   sls offline --stage development
   ```

-7. You should see something like this
+7. The output should look like this.

   ```sh
    ┌───────────────────────────────────────────────────────────────────────┐